jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student (from fall, 2021) at Academy of Interdisciplinary Studies, Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Hao Liu and Prof. Hui Xiong.
-My general research areas include data mining and applied machine learning, with a focus on spatio-temporal modeling and data-centric AI for addressing real-world challenges in smart cities and scientific computing.
+My general research areas include data mining and applied machine learning, with a focus on spatio-temporal modeling and data-centric AI for addressing real-world challenges in smart cities and earth system.
 The long-term goal of my research is to create strong foundation models from big data that enable the development of intelligent and sustainable cities.

 # News